Spatial transcriptomics: MERFISH

-Conventional FISH methods are limited with a low amount of genes that can be simultaneously analyzed due to the small number of distinct color channels, so multiplexed error-robust FISH was designed to overcome this problem.
+Conventional FISH methods are limited by the small number of genes that can be simultaneously analyzed due to the small number of distinct color channels, so multiplexed error-robust FISH was designed to overcome this problem.
 Multiplexed Error-Robust FISH (MERFISH) greatly increases the number of RNA species that can be simultaneously imaged in single cells employing binary code gene labeling in multiple rounds of hybridization.
 This approach can measure 140 RNA species at a time using an encoding scheme that both detects and corrects errors.
 The core principle lies in identification of genes by combining signals from several consecutive hybridization rounds and assigning N-bit binary barcodes to genes of interest.
-The Code depends on specific probes and comprises “1” or “0” values and their combination is set differently for each gene.
+The Code depends on specific probes and comprises "1" or "0" values and their combination is set differently for each gene.
 Errors are avoided by using six-bit or longer codes with any two of them differing by at least 3 bits.
 A specific probe is created for each RNA species.
 Each probe is a target-specific oligonucleotide that consists of 20-30 base pairs and complementary binds to mRNA sequence after permeating the cell.
-Then, multiple rounds of hybridization are conducted as follows: for each round, only a probe that includes “1” in the corresponding binary code position is added.
+Then, multiple rounds of hybridization are conducted as follows: for each round, only a probe that includes "1" in the corresponding binary code position is added.
 At the end of each round, fluorescent microscopy is used to locate each probe.
-Expectedly, only those mRNAs which had “1” in the assigned position would be captured.
+Expectedly, only those mRNAs which had "1" in the assigned position would be captured.
 Photos are then photobleached and a new subset is added.
 Thus, we retrieve combination of binary values which makes it possible to distinguish between numerous RNA species.